reducing environmental impact to air, water and land

-In 2015, the EPA published a rule requiring all petroleum refineries to conduct monitoring for benzene emissions along facility fencelines beginning in 2018.
+In 2015, the EPA published a new rule requiring all petroleum refineries to conduct monitoring for benzene emissions along facility fencelines beginning in 2018.
 The program is intended to help refineries know where emissions or other problems may be occurring and is an addition to existing monitoring, leak detection routines and environmental permits.
 In accordance with EPA guidance, Chevron’s Pascagoula Refinery is conducting monitoring and reporting its readings to the EPA.
 This data became available to the public through the EPA beginning June 14, 2019.

 The Pascagoula Refinery collects air samples from 22 fixed locations around the property boundary.
 Chevron analyses the monitoring data to identify and address potential sources of benzene emissions.
 The refinery exceeded the action level, performed the required root cause analysis and is taking the necessary corrective actions.
 Chevron has taken steps to improve performance including additional testing and piloting of new monitoring technology .

 Protecting people and the environment is one of Chevron’s core values, and we strive to operate safely and responsibly in all our locations.
 As long-time community partners in Jackson County, we are committed to continuing to improve this site’s environmental performance.

-Air sampling and reporting to the EPA is a continuous process, and new data will continue to be provided to and available via the EPA.
+Air sampling and reporting to the EPA is a continuous process, and new data will continue to be collected, provided to and available via the EPA

 For more information about the EPA Petroleum Refinery Fenceline Monitoring rule, visit the EPA's reporting website.